kcompher/iexviz/README.md

     ├── LICENSE
     ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
-    ├── data
+    ├── data               <- Note the gitrepo ignores the actual data files.
+You'll need to generate them or get from s3.
-    │   ├── external       <- Data from third party sources.
+    │   ├── external       <- Data from third party sources. - note used
     │   ├── interim        <- Intermediate data that has been transformed.
-    │   ├── processed      <- The final, canonical data sets for modeling.
+Used to house jsons and csv │   ├── processed      <- The final, canonical data sets for modeling.
+Location for processed parquet files.
     │   └── raw            <- The original, immutable data dump.
     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details